Real estate developers, brokers and sales representatives

 - When to identify individuals and confirm the existence of entities – Real estate;

 - Methods to identify individuals and confirm the existence of entities;

 Real estate developers, brokers and sales representatives are required to complete reports about certain transactions and property and submit them to FINTRAC.
 Financial transaction reports are critical to FINTRAC’s ability to analyze transactions in order to develop financial intelligence that is disclosed to law enforcement and partner agencies.
 Therefore, the quality of your reporting will be reviewed by FINTRAC in examinations.

-Suspicious transactions: Within 30 days of determining that there are reasonable grounds to suspect that a transaction or an attempted transaction is related to the commission or attempted commission of a money laundering or terrorist financing offence, you must submit a suspicious transaction report (STR).
-The following STR guidance pieces explain how to identify and report STRs and all three should be read together.
+Suspicious transactions: You must submit a suspicious transaction report (STR) as soon as practicable after completing the measures required to establish reasonable grounds to suspect that a transaction is related to the commission or the attempted commission of a money laundering/terrorist activity financing offence.
+The following STR guidance pieces explain how to identify and report suspicious transactions and should be read together.
 See What is a suspicious transaction report?, Reporting suspicious transactions to FINTRAC and Money laundering and terrorist financing indicators - Real estate.